 Cody Zeller possesses one of the most polished offensive skill sets of any NBA prospect in the country.
-He's the centerpiece of an Indiana program that will be competing for a national championship, and a strong candidate to gets looks from teams selecting at the very top of the draft.
+He's been put under the microscope since Day 1 as the centerpiece of Indiana basketball, and will now enter the draft as a surefire lottery selection.

 Offensive Polish and Scoring Instincts